Suicide Risk and Prevention for Kentucky Nurses

 Crisis Support and Follow-Up

 Crisis support and follow-up can include mobile crisis teams, walk-in crisis clinics, hospital-based psychiatric emergency services, peer-based crisis services, and other programs designed to provide assessment, crisis stabilization, and referral to an appropriate level of ongoing care.
 Crisis centers can also serve as a connection to the patient between outpatient visits and are helpful for patients with barriers to accessing outpatient mental health services.
 Crisis services also include care coordination.
-Mobile crisis teams provide care in the community at the location of the person who considering suicide (EDC, 2022).
+Mobile crisis teams provide care in the community at the location of the person who has suicidal thoughts (EDC, 2026).

 Brief Intervention and Follow-Up

-Brief interventions range from a single, in-person session, to a computer-administered intervention in a primary care office, to an online screening and feedback intervention that can be done on a personal electronic device.
+Brief interventions range from a single, in-person session to a computer-administered intervention in a primary care office to an online screening and feedback intervention that can be done on a personal electronic device.
 Brief interventions can be an immediate intervention and also can be used in conjunction with any other level of care.
 Safety planning is recommended for those who refuse outpatient care.
-Outreach and follow-up are provided through phone calls, letters, and texts (EDC, 2022).
+Outreach and follow-up are provided through phone calls, letters, and texts (EDC, 2026).

 Suicide-Specific Outpatient Management